SBandoo/data_bootcamp_final_project/README.md

 I acknowledge that a failure to abide ny NYU Stern Honor Code will result in a failing frade for the project and course.

 ### Project Description:

+My intention for this project was to investigate the amount of Universal Pre-K sites and thier location.
+I wanted to see if there was correlation between the average income of a county and the amount of sites that were available.
+I used API's related to the location of the sites and income per geography.